ramonabadea/EPPC-ALMWS/README.md

 The following describes the labs you will be working on during (or after) the workshop.

 ### Prerequisites
-- Azure DevOps account or GitHub Account
+- Azure DevOps or GitHub Account
 - Two Dataverse environments (one for source and one for target)
 - App Registration
   - Follow this instruction: https://benediktbergmann.eu/2022/01/04/setup-a-service-principal-in-power-automate/